Dan Burros: Military career

 Burros claimed that he tried to apply to West Point but was rejected due to poor eyesight; however, there is no evidence he ever tried to apply.
 Burros enlisted in the National Guard in his senior year of high school on August 12, 1954, joining the Company I, 165th Infantry Regiment.
 By May of the next year he qualified as a marksman.
 He was discharged from the Guard in August 1955 to join the United States Army, enlisting on August 18 for a six year term.
 He initially served in the 364th Infantry Regiment, then the 187th Airborne Infantry Regiment and finally the 327th Infantry Regiment, at, successively, Fort Dix, Fort Bragg, and Fort Campbell.
 Burros was one of the soldiers who forcibly integrated Little Rock Central High School in September 1957.
 At the time, he wrote in a letter describing this experience as "the first time [he] really [felt] like a soldier", but later sent letters saying he hated the incident.

 His initial satisfaction with the army soon turned to disappointment.
 He was seen as a misfit, and did not receive the respect he desired.
 In what was probably an attempt to get out of the military, he ingested twenty aspirin (not a fatal dose) and shallowly cut his wrist.
 With it, he penned a suicide note, in which he said he wished for the revival of Nazism but considered the current situation "hopeless" and that with his death he "[goes] to my Führer Hitler, Der Grosse in the Third Reich that endures forever".
 The note ended "Heil Hitler".
 As a result, he was sent to a psychiatrist in the Army.
 Burros was declared emotionally immature, but not insane or legitimately suicidal.
 Several years later Burros claimed instead that he had undergone psychological treatment while serving for "sadistic tendencies and Nazi leanings", after he strangled an eagle.
-He was discharged under honorable conditions on March 14, 1958, which was ascribed to "reasons of unsuitability, character, and behavior disorder".
+He was discharged under honorable conditions on March 14, 1958, less than an honorable discharge, which was ascribed to "reasons of unsuitability, character, and behavior disorder".
 Afterwards, he initially claimed that the army let him out after three years, and that he had decided to go due to personal factors.
 He later claimed he left the army in disgust after Little Rock.